d3/d3-ease/README.md

 # d3-ease

-*Easing* is a method of distorting time to control apparent motion in animated transitions.
+*Easing* is a method of distorting time to control apparent motion in animation.
 It is most commonly used for [slow-in, slow-out](https://en.wikipedia.org/wiki/12_basic_principles_of_animation#Slow_In_and_Slow_Out).
 By easing time, [animated transitions](https://github.com/d3/d3-transition) are smoother and exhibit more plausible motion.

 An easing function takes a single argument: the time *t*, typically in the normalized range [0,1].
 The easing function returns the “eased” time *tʹ*, typically in the same range [0,1].
 (Though note that some easing methods, such as [elastic](#elastic), may return eased values somewhat outside the range [0,1].)
 A good easing function should return 0 if *t* = 0 and 1 if *t* = 1.
 See the [easing explorer](http://bl.ocks.org/mbostock/248bac3b8e354a9103c4) for a visual demonstration.